 How it works - enter the Challenge by choosing your Challenge level and registering with EventBrite.

-You'll receive regular emails from MamaBear with hints and tips - especially in the run up to the start of the Challenge - and I'm always here to give advice should you need it.
+You'll receive regular weekly emails from MamaBear with hints and tips - especially in the run up to the start of the Challenge - and I'm always here to give advice should you need it.

 Except for the Penguin Challenge only a swimsuit, single silicone hat, goggles and earplugs may be worn.
 No neoprene, wetsuits, boots or gloves may be worn.